-The Hong Kong Town Planning Board takes measures to put an end to "destroy first, build later"
+The Hong Kong Town Planning Board takes measures to prevent "destruction first, then construction"

 Xinhuanet

-The Hong Kong Town Planning Board announced new measures on the 4th to put an end to the situation of "destruction first, then construction".
-A spokesman for the Town Planning Board pointed out that the Town Planning Board is determined to protect the countryside and the natural environment.
+> The Hong Kong City Planning Commission announced new measures on the 4th to prevent the situation of "destroying first and building later".
+A spokesman for the Town Planning Board pointed out that the Town Planning Board is determined to protect the rural and natural environment and will not tolerate any actions that deliberately damage the rural and natural environment.

 Sources and usage